mayankkumar2/VIT-RM-Organizer/README.md

 # Constraints
 <ul>
-<li>If the file names are chaged from the once used by the VTOP Resource manager,the tool will not recognize the file as a reference material.</li>
+<li>If the file names are chaged from the one used by the VTOP Resource manager,the tool will not recognize the file as a reference material.</li>
  </ul>

 # How to make it work on linux?